Marius Sommerfeldt – UnPlugged

 Paper Tees drying on the line

 Writing this made me realise that turning to academia when the shit hits the fan appears to be my solution, and so it was again.
-Martin Moscrop, a member of the seminal Factory Records band A Certain Ratio, was also the head of music at City College Manchester.
+Martin Moscrop, from seminal Factory Records, band A Certain Ratio, was also the head of music at City College Manchester.
 And even luckier, a fan of Paper Recordings.
 He invited me in to talk to his students; I loved it.
 That led me to take a teacher training qualification, more hours for Martin and then, over time, several colleges, teaching kids how to generate income streams from music and performance (I’m still trying to be fair!).
 It was around 2009 when I did some lectures that turned into a module lead role at Manchester media school ‘Futureworks‘.
-Working in the School of Sound & Music Production, I was lecturing across the entire three years of the Music Production degree; on the Career Focus modules.
-The only issue that became a bit of a monkey on my back was that I only possessed an HND qualification and not a degree; the level I was currently teaching.
+Working in the School of Sound & Music Production, I lectured across the entire three years of the Music Production degree; on the Career Focus modules.
+The only issue that became a bit of a monkey on my back was that I only possessed an HND qualification and not a degree, the level I was currently teaching.

 Northern Disco Lights